aditya-wiguna/flarum-lock-profile/README.md

 ### Change Vendor Name

 Replace all instances of:
-- `yourvendor` with your vendor name
+- `aditya-wiguna` with your vendor name
-- `YourVendor` with your capitalized vendor name
+- `AdityaWiguna` with your capitalized vendor name
 - Update `composer.json` and `package.json` accordingly

 ### Styling